dwhiffing/fury/content/aar/nf/nf4_jr/body.md

 had done might have been worse than initially though, turned his ship and launched a Metel anti-submarine rocket.

-“Conn, sonar, torpedo in the water\!
-It’s right behind us sir\!” called the lean sonarman.
+“Conn, sonar, torpedo in the water!
+It’s right behind us sir!” called the lean sonarman.

 Dickel cringed.
 This had been his greatest fear.
 Had he been too aggressive?
 The next few minutes would tell.

-“All ahead flank, take us deep\!
-Launch countermeasures\!” he ordered.
+“All ahead flank, take us deep!
+Launch countermeasures!” he ordered.

 It was for naught.
 The Russian torpedo was too close and had entered the water in such a way that the first thing its sensors saw was the